rohjuhui/algorithmStudy/README.md

 5. Check the "Read repository content and packages permissions" in Settings > Actions > General > Workflow permissions
 6. Create a new repo using your fork

-   - fist, start your repo that created
+   - first, start your repo that created
    - second, try this command

    ```